elastic/kibana/src/core/MIGRATION.md

   * Services
   * Integrating with other plugins
   * Challenges to overcome with legacy plugins
   * Plan of action
-  * TypeScript
-  * De-angular
-  * Architectural changes with legacy "shim"
+* Server-side plan of action
+  * De-couple from hapi.js server and request objects
+  * Introduce new plugin definition shim
   * Switch to new platform services
+  * Migrate to the new plugin system
+* Browser-side plan of action
+  * Decouple UI modules from angular.js
+  * Move UI modules into plugins
+  * Introduce new plugin definition shim
+  * Introduce application shim
+  * Switch to new platform services
-  * Migrate to the new platform
+  * Migrate to the new plugin system
 * Frequently asked questions
+  * Is migrating a plugin an all-or-nothing thing?
+  * Do plugins need to be converted to TypeScript?
   * How is static code shared between plugins?
   * How is "common" code shared on both the client and server?
   * When does code go into a plugin, core, or packages?